scikit-fuzzy/scikit-fuzzy/skfuzzy/fcl/support/README.md

 This is due to the way `scikit-fuzzy` calculates its membership
 functions: these get worked out to point-lists when they are defined, so I need to know the granularity to get this right.
-Getting the granularity wrong can lead to serious divergences in the test results.

 This working-out is also the reason we can't really generate FCL from a `scikit-fuzzy` program, since the information on the original